amazingshellyyy/covid19-api/readme.md

 </div>

 ### Covid19 Open API
-This API currently collects California, New York, Washington states' counties' data with confirmed cases and deaths number since March 16th(For CA), March 18th(For NY), March 13th(For WA).
+This API currently collects California, New York, Washington states' counties' data with confirmed cases and deaths numbers.
 We are working on datas for other states' county as well.

 *2020 Mar 30 updates: start collecting US states data.